 Pigeon Pose is the holy grail of hip opening yoga poses, stretching key muscles like the quadriceps, psoas, deep lateral rotators, glutes and groin.
 Sleeping Pigeon has numerous benefits, helping improve posture, alleviate hip and lower back pain, and purge stress from the body.

-2. Then, bring your right heel just in front of your left hip and push your fingertips firmly to the floor.
-Gently lower your leg down to the floor, bringing your right buttock as close toward the ground as possible.
+- Bring your right heel just in front of your left hip and push your fingertips firmly to the floor.
+Gently lower your leg down to the floor, bringing your right buttock as close to the ground as possible.

-How Long Does It Take to Open Tight Hips?
+How Long Does It Take to Open Hips?

 Opening the hips requires regular practice, but it's crucial to avoid pushing too far.
 By consistently and mindfully practicing hip-opening exercises, you will see noticeable improvements within about a month.